bumbu/svg-pan-zoom/README.md

 Known issues
 ------------
-  * Mouse zoom does not work at all with IE, and pan does not work correctly.
-See [Issue #21](https://github.com/ariutta/svg-pan-zoom/issues/21).
-  * Programmatical Zoom does not zoom on center.
-See [Issue #4](https://github.com/ariutta/svg-pan-zoom/issues/4).
-  * Zooming (while panning) on Safari has still some issues.
+  * Zooming (while panning) on Safari might have some issues.
 See [Issue #15](https://github.com/ariutta/svg-pan-zoom/issues/15).

 Related Work
 ------------
-This library is based on the [SVGPan](https://code.google.com/p/svgpan/) library.
+This library used the [SVGPan](https://code.google.com/p/svgpan/) library as a starting point.
 SVGPan is intended for use with the [SVG 'script' element](http://www.w3.org/TR/SVG/script.html), whereas svg-pan-zoom is intended for use with the [HTML 'script' element](http://www.w3.org/TR/html401/interact/scripts.html).

-  * 1.3.2), Thu Dec 5 2013, Anders Riutta
-    * Addressed issue of overwriting existing viewport transform
-    * Added capability to handle SVG documents in object elements

-  * 1.3.1), Mon Nov 19 2013, Anders Riutta
-    * Added programmatic control for pan and zoom
-    * Changed certain terms to make them more intuitive

-  * 1.3.0), Mon Nov 18 2013, Anders Riutta
-    * Added programmatic control for zoom/pan enabled/disabled

-  * 1.2.2) Tue Aug 30 17:21:56 CEST 2011, Andrea Leofreddi
-    * Fixed viewBox on svg tag (#7)
-    * Improved zoom speed (#2)

-  * 1.2.1) Mon Jul  4 00:33:18 CEST 2011, Andrea Leofreddi
-    * Fixed a regression with mouse wheel (now working on Firefox 5)
-    * Working with viewBox attribute (#4)
-    * Added 'use strict;' and fixed resulting warnings (#5)
-    * Added configuration variables, dragging is disabled by default (#3)

-  * 1.2) Sat Mar 20 08:42:50 GMT 2010, Zeng Xiaohui
-    * Fixed a bug with browser mouse handler interaction

-  * 1.1) Wed Feb  3 17:39:33 GMT 2010, Zeng Xiaohui
-    * Updated the zoom code to support the mouse wheel on Safari/Chrome

-  * 1.0) Andrea Leofreddi
-    * First release

 License
 -------
- This code is licensed under the following BSD license:
+ The code from the SVGPan library is licensed under the following BSD license:

  ```
  Copyright 2009-2010 Andrea Leofreddi <a.leofreddi@itcharm.com>.
 All rights reserved.